civican/legisinfo/42-1/bills/C-65/bill_text.md

     matters brought before the Board under Part II of the `Canada Labour Code` may be heard and determined only by a member as defined in section 3 of this Act.

   **(2)** This Part also applies to any person who is not an employee but who performs for an employer activities whose primary purpose is to enable the person to acquire knowledge or experience, and to the employer, as if that person were an employee of the employer.

+  **(3)** For greater certainty, subject to section 2, nothing in this Part shall be construed so as to abrogate or derogate from the rights provided for under the `Canadian Human Rights Act`.

 ### Section 88.01